Table of Contents[Hide][Show]

 Even though DNA evidence first started being used in courtrooms in the late 1980s, it wasn’t until the murder trial of OJ Simpson that the concept of DNA was truly introduced to the American public.
 Back then, DNA was a tough concept to grasp.
 But today, not only do most people believe that the science was valid, they expect it to solve most mysteries.

 Who Discovered DNA?

 It wasn’t until 1881 when a German biochemist named Albrecht Kossel identified nuclein as a nucleic acid.
 Kossel gave nuclein a proper chemical name, deoxyribonucleic acid.
-Over the next century, many other scientists made additional discoveries about DNA including its link to heredity and the famous DNA double-helix model we all know today.
+Throughout the next century, other scientists made more discoveries about DNA.
+They found its connection to inheritance and created the famous DNA double-helix model that is well-known today.

 All of this DNA research culminated in 1990 when the world’s largest collaborative biological project, The Human Genome Project, began.
 The international scientific research project successfully mapped over 3 billion nucleotides contained in the human genome.
 If only Miescher knew how much would become from his simple examination of old bandages full of pus!

 What Is The Meaning Of The Abbreviation Of DNA?